Table of Contents

 I am distraught not to be able to compete and contribute to the team.

-Soon the time would be right to see what I could do.
+Soon the time would be fitting to see what I could do.

 I hope everyone would still watch and support our local athlete this UAAP.